evanx/webserva/README.md

 ### How usable?

 It's MVP for small ephemeral keyspaces, where keys idle out after 10 days.
+We are preparing for a MVP soft launch via Twitter announcement, once the rebranding migration is complete.

 Archiving has not been implemented, and `PERSIST` is not available.
 Hence we only support ephemeral keyspaces.